 24.8 If desired by the candidate or the sponsor, ITC handles the payment of a monthly allowance to the student.
 This monthly allowance must be received by ITC for the entire duration of the course before the start of the course, unless a payment plan has been arranged.
 The payment plan must be confirmed by ITC in writing.

 24.9 Some ITC courses include an element of fieldwork or a study excursion.
 In the event of cancellation of planned fieldwork or study excursion ITC has no obligation to substitute other fieldwork or study excursion.
 If a course does not include fieldwork or study excursions then a candidate has no right to claim a refund of tuition.
+If applicable execution of fieldwork must be in compliance with the Rules and Regulations of the student’s sponsor.

 24.10 Not included in the tuition (table 1.1.) are additional expenses which may include, but are not limited to the residence permit and visa expenses, insurance, and room and board.